What To Do If You Suffer An Injury In A Car Accident?

 Another option is to have a solicitor represent you, but if they do not offer No Win No Fee terms, you would have to pay a retainer (upfront fee) and there would be ongoing fees to pay as your case progresses.
 In short, choosing this path could prove expensive if your car accident claim is unsuccessful.

 Instead, you could opt to work with a No Win No Fee lawyer, which, in short, means you can seek car accident compensation without any financial risk.
 When you sign a No Win No Fee agreement, also known as a Conditional Fee Agreement, with a lawyer, they can begin working on your car accident claim without the need to pay an upfront fee.
 There would be no ongoing fees to pay either.

 If your case is unsuccessful, you don’t have to pay your lawyer for the legal services they provided because the agreement is based purely on a successful outcome.

 In the event your case does succeed, your solicitor will deduct a small and legally capped percentage of your compensation award.
 This is to cover their costs.
 The precise percentage will be set out in clear terms in your No Win No Fee agreement.

 To find out how Legal Expert can be of assistance, please get in touch today.
 You would be offered an initial, no-obligation consultation which is free of charge so one of our experts can assess your claim.
 If it is found that you have a strong case, you would be offered No Win No Fee terms.

 Thank you for reading our guide on what to do if you suffer an injury in a car accident.
-To start a car accident claim today, please contact a member of the Legal Expert team.
+To start a car accident claim today or to find out more about the car accident injury claim process, please contact a member of the Legal Expert team.
 You can do so in the following ways: